PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/alert/README.md

 ```

 :::tip Note
 The `aria-live="polite"` attribute is important.
-It allows you to specify the behavior users should follow when this alert content changes.
-In the example shown above, the alert content vocalization will happen after the end any vocalization currently in progress.
+It allows you to specify the behavior screen readers should follow when this alert content changes.
+In the example shown above, the alert content vocalization will happen after the end of any vocalization currently in progress.
 :::

 ### Borders

-You can remove borders from the `alert` component.
+You can remove borders from the alert component.
 To do so, add the `puik-alert--no-borders` class to the root `div`:

 ```html{2}
 <div